aphalo/romnidriver/README.md

 options(repos = repos)
 ```

+After setting the option with the code above, installation does not
+differ from that of packages available through CRAN.

 ``` r
 install.packages("rOmniDriver")
 ```

-Without setting the option, it is also possible to pass the URL in the
+Alternatively, without setting the option, it is possible to pass the
-call to `install.packages()`.
-It is important to also include the URL to
+URL in the call to `install.packages()`.
+It is important to also include
-CRAN or one of its mirrors to ensure that dependencies are installed
+the URL to CRAN or one of its mirrors to ensure that all packages
-automatically.
+‘rOmniDriver’ depends on are installed automatically.

 ``` r
 install.packages('rOmniDriver',